SahadevPoudel/Colorectal-disease-classification-via-Localization-Guided-Feature-Representation/README.md

  **Train**

-To train the model on the datasets, put the desire datasets on the following structure:\
+To train the model on the datasets, put the desire datasets on the following structure, datasets/ Training, validation , Testing\

-Root directory:\
-              Training\
-              Validation\
-              Testing\